Update: Haneen Hossam and Mawada Eladhm’s trials have been postponed to November 8, 2020.

 What happens now?

-At least six women have already been sentenced to jail for their TikTok videos, and now they are fighting their charges on appeal.
-Manar Samy is expected to have her appeal hearing this Saturday, September 19.
+At least five women have already been sentenced to jail for their TikTok videos, and now they are fighting their charges on appeal.
+Manar Samy had her appeal hearing this Saturday, September 19.
 (Her 3-year prison sentence and fine was upheld.)
 A woman named Sherifa Refaat and her 25-year-old daughter Nora Hesham have also been recently sentenced to 6 years in prison and a EGP $100,000 (over USD$6,000) fine.

 What you can do

 We must pressure Egyptian authorities to free these women and revoke their sentences.

 According to local activists, one of the best ways to support these women is to make noise.
 They are requesting international pressure leading up to the trials.

 1. Sign and share this petition ASAP demanding justice.